oxysoft/stable-diffusion-webui/README.md

 ## Progress Report - 10/20

-- Server/Client design: ready.
+- Server/Client design: ready. (really the the minimum)
-- Plugins: loading and API ready.
-See the contribution section above to see what's left.
+- Plugins: ready.
+See the contribution section above to see what's left
-  - Configuration: missing a good approach, CLI is evil and the previous approach for options also evil.
-- SD plugin: almost functional, hypernetworks and textinv in refactoring.
+- SD plugin: 75%, hypernetworks and textinv in refactoring.
 - UI: starting as soon as SD plugin is done.

 ## Progress Report - 10/19